 Couples Floating – How It Works?

-With the growing commercialization of the sensory deprivation tanks, it’s not a surprise that the manufacturers strive to satisfy all market needs.
-They work hard to come up with new ideas and transform them into innovative products that meet the demand of his majesty the customer.
+With the growing commercialization of sensory deprivation tanks, it’s not a surprise that the manufacturers strive to satisfy all market needs.
+They work hard to come up with new ideas and transform them into innovative products that meet the demand of their majesty the customer.

 One such smart product addition in the floatation therapy industry are the float cabins, also known as cabin rooms.
 The cabin for two allows couples to float together, thus sharing their floatation experience.
 Usually, they are with high ceilings and offer more space, which is perfect for those who fear claustrophobia.